Static Charged Polytropic Spheres with a Cosmological Constant: Physical Acceptability and Trapped Orbits: Geometric Properties of the Space-time

 \subsection{Spatial Curvature}

 The line element for a spherically symmetric charged perfect fluid space-time (equation \eqref{ssle}) can be written in the form,

 where,

-The function, $k(r)$, above is directly proportional to the scalar curvature of the $t = {\rm const.}$ hypersurfaces.
-In other words, it measures the spatial curvature of the configuration.
+The function, $k(r)$, above is directly proportional to the scalar curvature of the spatial ($t = {\rm const.}$) hypersurfaces.
 In figure \ref{fig-spatialprofile}, we plot the spatial curvature as a function of the radial coordinate, $r$.
-We find that for our chosen values of $\rho_0$ and $Q$, the spatial geometry remains spherical (i.e., $k(r) > 0$) throughout the extent of the fluid sphere for $1<n,\Gamma<5$.
-However, in the case of a negative cosmological constant, the spatial curvature may take negative values (only when $|\Lambda| \sim \rho_0$).
+We find that for our chosen values of $\rho_0$ and $Q$, the spatial geometry remains spherical (i.e., $k(r) > 0$) throughout the extent of the fluid sphere for $1 \le n,\Gamma \le 5$.
+However, in the case of a negative cosmological constant, the spatial curvature may take negative values but only when its value is comparable to the central density ($|\Lambda| \sim \rho_0$).